 Before coming to BAMF Health, I was looking for something “different” and BAMF is definitely that!
 When I made this move, I wanted to ensure I found a position that challenged me so I could continue to learn and grow in this diverse field.

 I feel inspired by what BAMF is doing for patients, and the patient experience is so much of our focus it’s just an incredible environment.
-If you mix that with experts from varying fields working toward a common goal of shaking things up in healthcare – that is absolutely where I want to be.
+If you mix that with experts from varying fields working towards a common goal of shaking things up in healthcare – that is absolutely where I want to be.